alexbykoff/link/readme.md

 ### HTML:
 `<p>At the moment I have <span watchable="cats"></span> cats!</p>`
 create any HTML element with `watchable` attribute with value same as the name of your watchable variable.
 You can put any text or elements inside that will be displayed until watchable is linked.
+After that an every time the variable is changed the new value is rendered to the DOM.

 ### JS:
 - `const cats = new Watchable("cats", {value: 2, type: "number"})`